Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 Conclusion

-For consumers set on purchasing from Liquid IV, Amazon currently has the best prices.
+For consumers intent on purchasing Liquid IV, Amazon currently has the best prices when considering shipping fees.